ShibataLab/Sanjay_TBME_2020/README.md

 }
 ```
 #### Note
-This repository contains and extends the code from https://github.com/SheffieldML
+This repository contains and extends the code from Sheffield machine learning group https://github.com/SheffieldML.
 Some of the repositories are listed here as follows:
 ```
 https://github.com/SheffieldML/GPmat